 Email marketing lets you foster relationships with your audience, promote content, and boost sales by sending them information straight to their inbox.

-When someone visits your website, have them sign up for your newsletter, product review template, checklist, or another lead magnet.
+When someone visits your website, have them sign up for your newsletter via some type of opt-in form (offer them something for free like a checklist or lead magnet).

 Once you have their email address, you can use it to build a deeper relationship with your readers.